-Our mission is to equip students to impact the world for Christ, which is accomplished by collaborating, instructing and providing resources to meet the educational needs of the school.
+Our mission is to equip students to serve Japan and the world for Christ, which is accomplished by collaborating, instructing and providing resources to meet the educational needs of the school.

 - Responsibility for the selection of all library materials is delegated to the professional library staff.
 The selection process involves open opportunity for consultation with administrators, staff, students and community members.

 In selecting materials, library staff are guided by CAJ’s mission statement and student objectives.

 The collection will be developed systematically from both Christian and secular perspectives, representing differing viewpoints and presenting a well-balanced coverage of subjects and opinions.
 The collection will include a variety of formats (print, electronic, multimedia, etc.) and a wide range of current materials on various levels of difficulty supporting the diverse interests, learning styles, and viewpoints of the learning community.
 When possible the library will also serve the needs of the CAJ community.

 - in professional library tools and other review media

 - Materials should support and be consistent with CAJ’s mission statement and student objectives.
 CAJ’s mission statement is as follows: